Common Limestone Uses

 Pulverized limestone is used to protect roofing materials like asphalt shingles.
 It reflects heat and protects shingles from sun damage.
 Limestone also adds extra weight to the roofing material, protecting it from wind damage and dislodgement.
 Limestone can be used as a top coat for built-up roofs, where it also helps divert heat from the roof.

 When you source your limestone with Pontotoc Sand and Stone, you receive the highest-quality product for your construction, roofing, or agricultural project.
-Whether you’re looking to prevent erosion or build a long-lasting road, we have a variety of limestone products that will ensure your project’s success.
+Whether you’re looking to prevent erosion or build a long-lasting road, we have various limestone products to ensure your project’s success.
 Limestone can be used in many projects, so contact us today to begin sourcing your material.